Death march: Forced displacement of Native Americans

+Congo Free State

-King Leopold II sanctioned the creation of "child colonies" in his Congo Free State which had orphaned Congolese kidnapped and sent to schools operated by Catholic Missionaries in which they would learn to work or be soldiers; these were the only schools funded by the state.
+King Leopold II sanctioned the creation of "child colonies" in his Congo Free State which had orphaned Congolese kidnapped and sent to schools operated by Catholic missionaries in which they would learn to work or be soldiers; these were the only schools funded by the state.
 More than 50% of the children sent to the schools died of disease, and thousands more died in the forced marches into the colonies.
-In one such march 108 boys were sent over to a mission school and only 62 survived, eight of whom died a week later.
+In one such march, 108 boys were sent over to a mission school and only 62 survived, eight of whom died a week later.